Michael Kiwanuka

-Michael Samuel Kiwanuka (born 3 May 1987) is a British singer-songwriter and record producer who is signed with Polydor Records.
-His 2012 debut album, Home Again, went gold in the United Kingdom and his second album, Love & Hate, debuted in 2016 at number one.
-He has been nominated for numerous honours, including the Brit Awards, MTV Europe Music Awards, BBC Music Awards, and The Grammy Awards.
-In January 2012, he won the BBC's Sound of 2012; and, in September 2020, he won the Mercury Prize.
+Michael Samuel Kiwanuka (born 3 May 1988) is a British singer, songwriter, musician, and record producer.
+He is currently signed to Polydor Records.
+His debut album Home Again (2012) went gold in the United Kingdom, while his second album Love & Hate (2016) debuted at the top of the charts.
+He has been nominated for numerous honours, including Brit Awards, MTV Europe Music Awards, BBC Music Awards, and Grammy Awards.
+He won the BBC's Sound of... in 2012 and the Mercury Prize in 2020.
+His most recent album, Small Changes, was released in November 2024.

 Early life

-Born and raised in Muswell Hill, London, Kiwanuka is the son of Michael and Deborah, Ugandan parents who escaped the Amin regime.
-He attended Fortismere School, leaving there in 2005 after completing his A-Levels.
-He went on to study at the School of Media, Arts and Design at the University of Westminster.
+Michael Samuel Kiwanuka was born in the Muswell Hill area of London on 3 May 1988, the son of Deborah and Michael Kiwanuka.
+His parents were Ugandan immigrants who had escaped Idi Amin's regime.
+He graduated from Fortismere School in 2005, then studied at the University of Westminster's School of Media, Arts, and Design.

 Career

 Early years

 Kiwanuka worked as a session guitarist, playing with Chipmunk and Bashy before working as a solo artist.
 His first proper gig was at The Oxford in Kentish Town at age 22.
-He came to the attention of Communion Records, which released his first two EPs, including his debut Tell Me A Tale on 13 June 2011.
+He came to the attention of Communion Records, which released his first two EPs, including his debut, Tell Me A Tale, on 13 June 2011.

 2011–2016: Home Again and Love & Hate

 Kiwanuka supported Adele on her Adele Live 2011 tour, as well as at her iTunes Festival 2011 gig, and played at the 2011 Hard Rock Calling.
 In 2011, he signed a deal with Polydor Records.
 He was included in the BBC's Sound of 2012 poll and was named as the winner on 6 January 2012.
-In June 2012, he was illustrated in a BBC article regarding Spain vis-à-vis Uganda during the Eurozone crisis; his putative counterpart was actress Penélope Cruz.

 Kiwanuka released his debut studio album, Home Again, in 2012 to positive reviews from critics.
 The album peaked at number 4 in the UK and, as of 2012, has sold over 70,000 copies in the UK.

 After scrapping an entire second album (due to be called Night Songs) after he was discouraged by an A&R man, in 2016, Kiwanuka released his follow-up to Home Again, Love & Hate.
 The album was a critical and commercial success, reaching number 1 on the UK albums chart.
 The album was produced by Danger Mouse and spawned several singles.
+The song "Cold Little Heart" was the theme of the HBO series Big Little Lies.